Wrong bodies released by NHS mortuaries dozens of times

 It has the powers to impose restrictions on a mortuary and can require individuals to be replaced and ultimately can revoke the licences of specific mortuaries.

-A spokesperson said: “The HTA licenses, regulates and inspects organisations that remove, store and use human tissues and cells for specific purposes, including post-mortem examinations.
+A spokesperson said: “The HTA licenses, regulates and inspects organisations that remove, store and use human tissues and cells for specific purposes, including post mortem examinations.

 “Our regulation requires mortuaries to meet strict criteria, including maintaining the dignity of those who pass through their care as part of their licensed day-to-day responsibilities.
-We also work with them giving guidance and advice to ensure they maintain the required standards.
+We also work with them, giving guidance and advice to ensure they maintain the required standards.

 “We understand that every incident that may affect the dignity of the deceased is distressing for families.
 This is why we require establishments to notify us of serious incidents to ensure that they and we can take appropriate action.
 We expect the establishment to investigate the incident, identify the root cause and work with us to put in place suitable corrective and preventative actions.”